-The latest version of PubChem was downloaded from their FTP site.
+The latest version of Pubchem was downloaded from their FTP site.
 All explicit hydrogens were removed using the CDK [24] and isomeric SMILES [9] were generated, which inherit the canonicalisation and retain the stereochemistry information.
 After generating the SMILES, the following set of rules were used to filter the dataset for a balanced dataset.
 The molecules in both training and test set should,

 - have a molecular weight of fewer than 1500 Daltons,

 - not possess counter ions,

 - only contain the elements C, H, O, N, P, S, F, Cl, Br, I, Se and B,

 - not contain isotopes of Hydrogens (D, T),

 - have 3 40 bonds,

-- not contain any charged groups,
+- not contain any charged groups including zwitterionic forms,

 - only contain implicit hydrogens, except in functional groups,

 - have less than 40 SMILES characters,

 - no stereochemistry is allowed.

 The resulting main dataset contains 39 million molecules.
-The same rule set was used to generate a second dataset, but the molecules with charged groups and stereochemistry were retained.
+The same rule set was used to generate a second dataset, but the molecules with charged groups including zwitterionic forms and stereochemistry were retained.
 Furthermore, the molecules containing tokens that were rare in the dataset were removed (see section on tokenization), resulting in a dataset that contains approximately 37 million molecules.
+Adding extra information caused the SMILES character length to get longer.
+Later, when the rule that SMILES length should not exceed 40 characters was applied, more molecules were removed.
+In the end, this resulted in the dataset 2 being smaller in size than the dataset 1.